Substance Use Disorder

 Goal: Reduce the impact of the opioid crisis on Minnesotans, their families, and their communities.

-Source: Minnesota death certificates.
+Source: Minnesota Department of Health analysis of Minnesota death certificates.